Do you often experience dizziness or feel as though the world is spinning around you (vertigo)?

 - Dizziness and vertigo

 - Vision disturbance

 In addition, concentration, memory loss and fatigue can often accompany vestibular dysfunction.
 In order to keep the body upright, the brain needs to work extra hard and therefore compromises on other brain functions.
-Some people with vestibular dysfunction find it difficult to get out of bed, function properly at school or work, or perform routine tasks in environments heavy in visual stimuli (think grocery stores, traffic, shopping malls).
-Thankfully, by undergoing Vestibular Rehabilitation Therapy these symptoms disappear along with the dizziness.
+Some people with vestibular dysfunction find it difficult to get out of bed, function properly at school or work, or perform routine tasks in environments heavy in visual stimuli (i.e. grocery stores, traffic, shopping malls).
+Thankfully, by undergoing vestibular rehabilitation therapy, these symptoms disappear along with the dizziness.